speedfuns/botw/MasterSwordAndDungeons.md

 > Note: When picking up a horse, you're aiming to get one with a 4-speed stat.
 There's no precise way to know which one is a 4-speed, but there are some clues which can help you: the leader and spotted horses are never 4-speed; 4-speed horses always have a 3-stamina stat.

 Head straight to the Kaam Ya'tak shrine.
-Grab the **Hearty Radish** near the shrine.
+> Optional: Grab the **Hearty Radish** near the shrine if you use the second boost in the shrine.
+Also get it if you've needed to use more than 1 extra Hyrule Herb.

 Get Edge of Duality and the Diamond from **Test of Power**, complete it [[Half 1](https://twitter.com/JKTKops/status/953826020901072896)] [[Half 2](https://twitter.com/JKTKops/status/953825221374439424)]. `(5/24)`
 > Note: If you use the second bomb boost, be sure to heal before the second boost.